 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the Family Stance and the Family Trance.
-As well as how the two techniques of the “Other Family” exercise and the “Mottos” exercise can be used to bring awareness of where the guilt associated with the abuse comes from.
+In the last section, we discussed the Family Stance and the Family Trance.
+We also discussed how the two techniques of the "Other Family" exercise and the "Mottos" exercise can be used to bring awareness of where the guilt associated with the abuse comes from.

-This track deals with implanting false memory of sexual abuse that may result in the client feeling that the fabricated abuse was their fault.
+This section deals with implanting false memory of sexual abuse that may result in the client feeling that the fabricated abuse was their fault.

 As you know, in therapy, clients are generally told that they are expressing characteristics of a repressed memory, possibly one of sexual abuse.
 Since the suggestion is backed by probability, the client is much more susceptible to unconsciously inventing a false memory.
 Do you agree?
 Generally, these probabilistic suggestions can be exceedingly strong.

 Take, for example, Bass and Davis’s statement on repressed memory: "So far, no one we’ve talked to thought she might have been abused and then later discovered that she hadn’t been.
 The progression always goes the other way, from suspicion to confirmation.
 If you think you were abused and your life shows the symptoms, then you were."
 Such philosophy only enforced Joey’s own memory manipulation.
 Joey age 9 will be discussed later in this section.
 As you know, Memory Recovery Techniques (also known as MRT) are popular in therapy.